 This month's photo was taken on a visit last year to the Augsberg Railway Museum and shows a Class 38 4-6-0 tender locomotive.
-This locomotive is actually an ex-Romanian one, built in 1935 to the same design as the ex-Prussian State Railways P8 passenger locomotives of which 3,956 examples were built by German various manufacturers between 1906 1923. and 1180 Developing horsepower they had a maximum speed of I00km/h. and were widely distributed Europe during around the First World War, after which many remained where they ended up as reparations for war damaged engines.
+This locomotive is actually an ex-Romanian one, built in 1935 to the same design as the ex-Prussian State Railways P8 passenger locomotives of which 3,956 examples were built by German various manufacturers between 1906 and 1923.
+Developing 1180 horsepower they had a maximum speed of 100km/h. and were widely distributed around Europe during the First World War, which after many remained where they ended up as reparations damaged war for engines.
 There are still 15 examples of the Class in existence in Germany, several of which are in operating condition.
 Most are in the usual European black livery with red wheels but there are at least three turned out in the resplendent Prussian livery of dark olive green with brown frames and wheels and no smoke deflectors.
 Several black ones carry smoke deflectors, either the typical German style as the one in the picture or larger flat sided ones similar to a Southern Schools.
 The oldest preserved P8, built in 1910, and the only one with a Belpaire firebox is based at Chemnitz Hilbersdorf museum.
 There are also non-working examples in Poland.